Kidnapping of Elizabeth Smart: Backgrounds of the kidnappers

-Mitchell had a history of drug and alcohol abuse in his adult life; upon returning to Salt Lake City, he was inspired to seek sobriety by his brother, who had recently returned from an LDS Church mission.
-In Salt Lake City, Mitchell had two additional children with his second wife, Debbie, who herself had three children from a previous marriage.
+Mitchell had a history of drug and alcohol abuse in his adult life but, upon returning to Salt Lake City, he was inspired to seek sobriety by his brother, who had recently returned from an LDS Church mission.
+In Salt Lake City, Mitchell had two more children with his second wife, Debbie, who herself had three children from a previous marriage.
 Debbie alleged that Mitchell was abusive during their marriage, and they divorced in 1984.
-After their separation, Debbie alleged that Mitchell had sexually abused their three-year-old son; the claim could not be medically confirmed, but Mitchell's future visitations with his children were ordered to be supervised by the Division of Child and Family Services.
-One of Debbie's daughters from her previous marriage would later claim that Mitchell had sexually abused her for four years.
+After their separation, Debbie alleged that Mitchell had sexually abused their three-year-old son.
+The abuse claim could not be medically confirmed, but Mitchell's future visitations with his children were ordered to be supervised by the Division of Child and Family Services.
+One of Debbie's daughters from her previous marriage would later claim Mitchell had sexually abused her for four years.

 On the day his divorce from Debbie was finalized, Mitchell married Wanda Elaine Barzee (b.
 November 6, 1945, in Salt Lake City), a then-40-year-old divorcée with six children.
-Barzee had a troubled relationship with her children; one of her daughters would later refer to her as a "monster," and she also claimed that when she was a child, Barzee fed her pet rabbit to her for dinner.
+Barzee had a troubled relationship with her children; one of her daughters would later refer to Barzee as a "monster" who had served a pet rabbit as dinner.

 Together, Mitchell and Barzee became actively involved in the LDS Church.
 Eventually Mitchell began going by the name "Immanuel David Isaiah," claiming to be a prophet of God who experienced visions.
 The name relates to Mitchell's belief that he was the "Davidic Servant" spoken of in Avraham Gileadi's book The Literary Message of Isaiah.
-For this, the two were excommunicated from the church in absentia in June 2002.
-Barzee began going by the name "Hephzibah Eladah Isaiah" and the two would panhandle and preach in downtown Salt Lake City.
-Mitchell presented himself in an image that was akin to the image of Jesus, dressing in white robes and tunics, and growing a beard.
+For these unorthodox beliefs and statements, the two were excommunicated from the church in absentia in June 2002.
+Barzee began going by the name "Hephzibah Eladah Isaiah", and the two would panhandle and preach in downtown Salt Lake City.
+Mitchell presented himself in an image that was akin to the image of Jesus, dressing in white robes and tunics and growing a beard.